mrKallah/LightweightCodeHighlightJs/README.md

+# Code Highlighter

-# a Lightweight Code Highlight script to be run in browser for simple use
+A Lightweight Code Highlight script to be run in browser for simple use